solana-foundation/solana-improvement-documents/proposals/0118-partitioned-epoch-reward-distribution.md

 When booting from a snapshot, a node must check the EpochRewards sysvar account to determine whether the distribution phase is active.
-If so, the node must rerun the rewards calculation using the `EpochRewards::num_partitions` and `EpochRewards::parent_blockhash` sysvar fields as well as the `EpochStakes` in the snapshot.
-Then the runtime must resume rewards distribution from the partition indicated by comparing its current block height to `EpochRewards::distribution_starting_block_height`.
-This can be confirmed by comparing a partial sum of the rewards calculation (those partitions expected to have been distributed) with the `EpochRewards::distributed_rewards` field.
+If so, the node must rerun the rewards partitioning using the `EpochRewards::num_partitions` and `EpochRewards::parent_blockhash` sysvar fields and determining the upcoming partitions by comparing its current block height to `EpochRewards::distribution_starting_block_height`.
+Then the runtime must recalculate the remaining rewards using the `EpochRewards::total_points` and `EpochRewards::total_rewards` sysvar fields, as well as the `EpochStakes` in the snapshot.
+The recalculated rewards can be confirmed by comparing a sum of the rewards remaining (those partitions expected to not yet have been distributed) with the difference between the `EpochRewards::total_rewards` and `EpochRewards::distributed_rewards` fields.
 Partitions for blocks prior to the current block height can be discarded.

 ### Restrict Stake Account Mutation